GovernorFancyPants/desolaterunner/_drafts/_posts/trail-running-in-lisbon.md

 **How to get there?**

 Take the train from Lisbon all the way to Sintra for about 3-4 euros.
-It only takes about 40 minutes.
+It only takes 40 minutes or so.

 **What is the trail like?**